cloudmesh-community/hid-sp18-710/paper/paper.md

 > "The term NoSQL was first used by Carlo Strozzi to name a database
 > management system (DBMS) he developed.
 This system explicitly avoided
 > SQL as querying language, while it was still based on a relational
-> model" [@seasupenn].
+> model" [@hid-sp18-710-seasupenn].

 The term NoSQL means that the database does not follow the relational model espoused by E.F Codd in his 1970 paper,

-> "A
-> Relational Model of Data for Large Shared Data Banks which would become
+> "A Relational Model of Data for Large Shared Data Banks which would
-> the basis for all modern RDBMS\" [@rdbms].
+> become the basis for all modern RDBMS\" [@hid-sp18-710-rdbms].

-NoSQL does not mean NO to
+NoSQL does not mean NO to SQL.
-SQL.
 It means Not Only SQL.
 NoSQL means storage is just nonvolatile object store with no maintenance concerns.
 Most NoSQL Databases are open source which allows everyone to evaluate the tool of their choice at low cost.
 NoSQL databases, because of it's simpler data model, it does not need DBA's to maintain the health of the database.
 NoSQL databases are widely used in big data and in real-time applications.

 ## NoSQL Types

-In Edlich et al. :o:MISSINGREF

-identify four classes of NoSQL systems as *Core-NoSQL* systems.
+In Edlich et al. identify four classes of NoSQL systems as *Core-NoSQL* systems.
 NoSQL systems are primarily differentiated by data model and also on how the data is stored.
-They are Key-Value stores, Wide column stores, Graph databases and Document stores [@edmodel].
+They are Key-Value stores, Wide column stores, Graph databases and Document stores [@hid-sp18-710-edmodel].

-:o: markdown error

 Key-Value Stores - Key is the unique identifier or label of an item whose data or
     its location is stored in the value.
 It is very basic non relational